unexpected happens: Someone very close to you, someone who means more than anyone or anything in the world,

 People can learn a variety of different things.
 We can lean to tie our shoes, ride bicylce, swim, type, playing guitar/piano, phone numbers,names, master foreign laguages and so on.
 The list is endless.
 Yet, none of this

 learning is useful unless we can remember what we have learned.
-Without memory we would have to relearn each skil or fact daily as if we had never experienced it before. your two-pound brain can store more than the
+Without memory we would have to

 average computer.
 But humans, unlike computers, also forget.
 We, forget birthdays, phone numbers, names and appointments, among other things.
 Memory is a complex mental process with different facets.
 Understanding the three basic memory skills your brain performs is essential if you are to make the most of them.Modern research has identified three kinds of memory.
 One declines with age, one remains fairly constant, and one, psychologists maintain, can actually improve throughout life.
 Semantic Memory refers to the general knowledge and factial material you store in your head.
 The information you use on the job as well as those bits of infos you use to re spond a TV quiz shows or crossword puzzles are